-Table 31 - CO_LRN_MODE_DISABLED
+Table 36 - CO_LRN_MODE_DISABLED

-The maximum number of remote devices that can be teached-in is 32.
-Attempting to teach in additional devices will result in a CO_EVENT_SECUREDEVICES with error code 00 (Teach in failed, because no more space available).
+The maximum number of remote devices that can be teached-in is 32 for TCM 515 and TCM 515U and 25 for TCM 515J.
+Attempting to teach in additional devices will result in a CO_EVENT_SECUREDEVICES EVENT with code 00 (Teach-in failed, because no more space available).